Introducing the Reverse Shakehand Backhand (RSB)

 The Seemiller grip is actually a variant of the Shakehand grip, but rotated 90 degrees so that the thumb and index finger are used to grasp the sides of the bat.
 In this way, both forehand and backhand are performed on the same side of the racket.
-Although the backhand side is hit with the same side of the racket (same as the forehand), the method of holding the racket hinders the movement of the wrist on the backhand side, so it is difficult to hit the ball well with “the traditional backhand” (on the other side of the racket) , which limits the ability to hit the ball harder, or the ability to hit the ball with a lot of force, resulting in no strong backhand topspin loop.
+Although the backhand side is hit with the same side of the racket (same as the forehand), the method of holding the racket hinders the movement of the wrist on the backhand side, so it is difficult to hit the ball well with “the traditional backhand” (on the other side of the racket) , which limits the ability to hit the ball harder, or the ability to hit the ball with a lot of force, resulting in no strong backhand topspin loop and long pimple shots .
 So we can say that in terms of the types and quality of many single techniques, the (backhand) “RSB” of the Seemiller grip is, comparatively, far from being able to match with RSB of TigerWing shakehand grip (backhand).

 The TigerWing RSB is a new style that allows the player to be able to use both the smooth (inverted) rubber and the long pips on both the backhand without twiddling the bat.
 The player is able to utilise the long pips and at the same time able to rally, attack and counter attack with the reverse backhand using the smooth (inverted) rubber – the benefits are in line with the current must-have techniques for world masters – being able to attack with both forehand and backhand with smooth (inverted) rubbers.